YingWANGG/YingWANGG.github.io/_pages/about.md

 teaching: true
 ---

 I am a first-year PhD student at NYU [Center for Data Science](https://cds.nyu.edu/), advised by [Prof. Andrew Wilson](https://cims.nyu.edu/~andrewgw/) and [Prof. Mengye Ren](https://mengyeren.com/) in the [CILVR Lab](https://wp.nyu.edu/cilvr/).
-My primary research interest is **multimodal learning**, aiming to build systems that can emulate human-like perception by seamlessly integrating various modalities such as text, images, videos, and audio.
+My research focuses on **multimodal learning**, aiming to build adaptive and trustworthy machine learning systems that integrate diverse modalities such as text, images, and videos.

-Prior to moving to New York, I studied Computer Science, Statistics, and Finance at McGill University in Montreal, Canada.
+Prior to starting my PhD, I earned an MS in Data Science at NYU, where I was honored to be featured in the [alumni spotlight](https://x.com/yingwww_/status/1866572337321066522).
+I completed my undergraduate studies in Computer Science, Statistics, and Finance at McGill University in Montreal, Canada.

-Academic Service: Reviewer for CVPR2024, ECCV2024, WACV2025, AAAI2025.
+Previously, I worked in research and engineering teams at Meta, Amazon, and Morgan Stanley.
+I also served as a reviewer for CVPR(2024, 2025), AAAI(2025), WACV(2025),  ECCV(2024).